Skip to main content

 Bryan Finn, Chairman

-Bryan is currently employed at the Illinois Department of Human Services, Bureau of Policy Development, as the Manager of Research and Reporting.
-Previously, he has worked in healthcare for 30 years in various administrative capacities.
+Bryan Finn recently retired from the Illinois Department of Human Services, Bureau of Policy Development, as the Manager of Research and Reporting.
+Previously, he worked in healthcare for 30 years in various administrative capacities.

-As a resident of Springfield for over 37 years, he has served on various community and professional boards striving to enhance the services offered by these organizations.
-Bryan earned a B.S. degree from the University of Wisconsin – Oshkosh and an MBA degree from the University of Illinois – Springfield.
+As a resident of Springfield for over 37 years, he has served on various community and professional boards, striving to enhance the services these organizations offer.
+Finn earned a B.S. degree from the University of Wisconsin – Oshkosh and an MBA from the University of Illinois – Springfield.

 Lynn Fisher, Secretary